-In connection with the Quarterly Report on Form 10-Q of Avid Technology, Inc. (the "Company") for the period ended March 31, 2007, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, David A. Krall, President and Chief Executive Officer of the Company, and Joel E. Legon, Vice President and Acting Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Avid Technology, Inc. (the "Company") for the period ended June 30, 2007, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Nancy Hawthorne, Interim Chief Executive Officer of the Company, and Joel E. Legon, Vice President and Chief Financial Officer of the Company, each hereby certifies, to his or her knowledge, pursuant to 18 U.S.C.
 Section 1350, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.